Lilspartan/GabirReactFrontend/README.md

 ## Todo
 - [x] Make button on TeamPage redirect to last page
-- [ ] Allow changing of racer data on dashboard
 - [ ] Fix the standings page overflowing to the right on mobile
 - [ ] Add archived calendar pages for previous seasons
 - [ ] Possibly add calendars for other series
-- [ ] Submitting a haiku without being signed in should prompt you to do so

 > My speed is driven by a desire to kill
 > -Angus